monarch-initiative/ontogpt/docs/functions.md

 Use the option `use-pdf` to specify whether to extract text from a PDF.

-This is done through the `pymupdf` package, which also supports extracting text from EPUB, MOBI, DOCX, and more.
+This is done through the `pymupdf` package.

-See <https://pymupdf.readthedocs.io/en/latest/about.html#about-feature-matrix> for the full list.

-Extraction from these file types is off by default.

 Example: